-After the first 2 applications mysteriously disappeared somewhere en route from the UK to Australia, the 3rd one was sent by courier.
-Decided to explore Cornwall whilst waiting.
+After the first 2 online applications mysteriously disappeared somewhere en route from the UK to Australia, the 3rd one was sent by courier.

 The 3rd application arrived in Australia on the Monday, was processed and returned on the same day, arriving back in the UK on Thursday morning of the same week.

 With me as the navigator and only a Britain Road Atlas (paper variety), surprisingly, we didn’t get lost.
-This may have also something to do with the driver’s knowledge of the area…haven’t sussed out the SatNav yet!
+This may have also something to do with the driver’s knowledge of the area…haven’t sussed out the SatNav yet.

 Arrived at the terminal quite early and went through the port’s entrance where your passport is checked out of the UK (I think – no stamps these days, so not sure) and provided with our cabin cards.

-Some cars were searched but we were motioned to move straight through to the ferry.
-Strange as Reg could have 30 refugees stowed away or worse still, contrabands!
+Some cars were searched although officers motioned Reg to move straight through to the ferry.
+Strange as Reg could potentially have 30 refugees stowed away or worse still, contrabands.

 Tip: You can arrive the day before and stay inside of the port without being charged for the overnight stay – wild camping.

 Once on the ferry deck in your allocated garage, a little shunting back and forth takes place, to get the motorhome positioned just right.
 This is so the guys can strap Reg down for the channel crossing.

-The ferry has a couple of bars, 2 restaurants (A-La-Carte and a self-service), Cinema, cafe, souvenir shops, Duty Free shop, kid’s playing area, and other smaller stalls; you can even get your nails manicured!
+The ferry has a couple of bars, 2 restaurants (A-La-Carte and a self-service), Cinema, cafe, souvenir shops, Duty Free shop, kids’ playing area, and other smaller stalls.
+You can even get your nails manicured, if you so wish.

 Dinner at La Baule self-serve restaurant, provides a great selection of delicious hot and cold foods, with great service.

 Tip: Whilst on the ferry, pay with Pounds at shops and when buying food, as you get a lesser conversion rate if you pay with Euros.

-Will be waking up to a new country tomorrow – how exciting!
-Hope St Malo will be a breeze…
+I can’t wait to wake up to a new country tomorrow – how exciting!